Vijayaragavan1202/Automated-Data-Pipeline-Framework/README.md

 - Feature scaling (StandardScaler or MinMaxScaler)
 - Exploratory data analysis (EDA) through interactive visualizations
 - Python code generation for the entire preprocessing workflow
+- Python code can be generated in the preset ollama model locally as well.

 The application significantly reduces manual effort and promotes consistency in data handling across multiple projects.